ministryofjustice/security-guidance/docs/passwords.md

 ## User facing services

-Authenticate people accessing user facing services by using the [GOV.UK Verify](https://www.gov.uk/government/publications/introducing-govuk-verify/introducing-govuk-verify) service.
-It is not necessary for someone to be a UK Citizen to use the GOV.UK Verify service, but they **shall** have a UK address.

-If it is not possible to use GOV.UK Verify, follow the advice presented here to support citizen passwords.
+Follow the advice presented here to support citizen passwords.
 Pay extra attention to the following points:

 -   People should have complex passwords which are different for each service they use.
 Make it easy for people to have complex passwords by supporting password managers.
 For example, services should always let users paste passwords into web forms.
 -   Don't force [regular password expiry](#password-expiry).
 Make it easy to [change passwords](#password-reset) when required.